How to Write the Research Paper Conclusion - Step-by-Step

 - A summary of the data and analysis/discussion sections.

-- A restatement of why this research matters and how it contributes to the topic.
+- A restatement of why this research matters and how it contributes to the research topic.

 - An explanation of how the research establishes the hypothesis or answers the central questions (relating back to the aims of the paper).

-- A discussion of limitations or caveats of the data, methodology, or other research aspects.
+- A discussion of limitations or caveats of the data, research type, methodology or other research aspects.

 - A discussion of further potential research